Seed and Justice

 Why does native seed need to be returned?

-In what is currently known as the United States, all Indigenous people have suffered varying forms of displacement, theft, and genocide.
-Dispossession of the water, land, animals, and plants that are critical to sovereignty continues today.
-Native community, culture, religion, philosophy, health, and systems of governance are all undermined by compounding historic and present-day theft.
-Seed returns are typically made by people and institutions of settler ancestry who inherited stolen resources and continue to benefit from them.
-Returning a stolen resource, like seed, is a mechanism of building respectful systems of relationship.
+In what is currently known as the United States, all Indigenous people have suffered injustices of colonialism and capitalism, such as forced displacement, land and child theft, and genocide.
+Indigenous sovereignty continues to be undermined by compounding historic and present-day dispossession.
+Because water, land, and non-human beings are foundational for Native community structure, identity, religion, philosophy, health, and systems of governance, returning stolen land and seed is a critical part of building trust and transforming relationships.
+Seed returns are typically made by people and institutions of settler ancestry who inherited stolen lands and continue to benefit from them.